openhwgroup/core-v-xif/docs/source/x_ext.rst

 * Avoid using opcodes that are reserved or already used by RISC-V International unless for supporting a standard RISC-V extension.
 * Make it easy to change opcode assignments such that a |coprocessor| can easily be updated if it conflicts with another |coprocessor|.
 * Clearly document the supported and required parameter values.

+.. only:: MemoryIf

-* Clearly document the supported and required interfaces (the memory (request/response) interface and memory result interface are optional).
+  * Clearly document the supported and required interfaces.

 Timing recommendations
 ----------------------